jiayihoffman/jiayihoffman.github.io/_posts/2025-04-08-SecurityRobot-MotorEncoder.md

 }
 ```

-If everything is installed and wired correctly, we should see "value 1" and "value 2" interlacing in the Serial Plotter when I manually rotate the wheel.
+If everything is installed and wired correctly, we should see "value A" and "value B" interlacing in the Serial Plotter when I manually rotate the wheel.

 <a href="/assets/motor_encoder/reading.png" target="_blank">
   <img src="/assets/motor_encoder/reading.png" width="600" />